1244-agustinborquez/1244-agustinborquez/README.md

-- 🔭 I’m currently working on my final project to finish Henry Bootcamp.
+- 🔭 at this moment I am expanding my experience and skills to get my first job in the world of programming.

 - 🌱 I’m currently learning Typescript and MongoDB.